-Data that shows that Jesus was buried on Wednesday evening (around 6:00pm) and rose from the grave on Saturday evening (around 6:00pm) according to our present day time scale.
+Data that shows that Jesus was crucified on Wednesday (around 9:00 am) and buried on Wednesday evening (around 6:00 pm) and rose from the grave on Saturday evening (around 6:00 pm) according to our present day time scale.

 There is no such thing as Good Friday.
 There is not enough time for Jesus to be in the grave for three days and three nights if Jesus died on Friday and rose on Sunday.
 The reasoning such as Friday, Saturday, Sunday is wrong.

 Think about it.
 Jesus was buried in the evening.
 For him to have been in the grave for 24 hours he would have to have risen in the evening.
 The same reasoning can be extended for three days.
 If he was buried in the evening then he must have risen in the evening three days later for there to be a complete three day period.

 If Jesus died on Friday evening then from Friday evening to Saturday evening is only one day.
 Saturday evening to Sunday morning is only half a day.
 But, Jesus was in the grave three days and three nights.
 So, we can see that Friday is not when Jesus was crucified and buried.
 It must have been earlier.